-If a Test Administrator is providing the General Administration Directions Clarified in Student's Native Language (by Test Administrator) accommodation to an English Learner (EL), then these guidelines must also be followed in providing clarifications in a student's native language if possible.
+If a Test Administrator is providing the General Administration Directions Clarified in Student's Native Language (by Test Administrator) accommodation to an English Learner (EL), then only the general directions and not directions for any item may be clarified.
 Only Spanish directions will be available for the Test Administrator.
 A Test Administrator script in Spanish is available under Resources on the MCAP Portal (https://support.mdassessments.com/training-resources/).